KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/withdraw-or-send-funds-using-atomicdex-mobile.md

 </div>

-- Once your transaction is completed, you will see "Success!" message.
-You can check respective coin explorer to verify the transaction if you like
+Once your transaction is completed you will see a "Success!" message.

+You may check the block explorer of your coin to verify the transaction, if you like.

 <div style="margin: 2rem; text-align: center; width: 80%">